The process of cementing orthodontic bands to your teeth.

 The process of attaching brackets to your teeth using a special, safe tooth adhesive.

 An x-ray of the head that shows the lateral relationship of your teeth and jaws to each other and to the rest of your facial structures.

-A meeting with your Orthodontist and our staff.
+A meeting with your orthodontist and our staff.
 We generally take photos and any necessary x-rays to allow for a thorough diagnosis.
 Your Health History will be reviewed prior to a detailed examination.
 If orthodontics is recommended, treatment will be discussed and a written estimate will be given.

 A procedure to measure how well your teeth come together.
 You bite into a softened sheet of wax and leave bite marks in the wax.
-This helps your Orthodontist relate the upper and lower models of your teeth together to match your bite.
+This helps your orthodontist relate the upper and lower models of your teeth together to match your bite.